-In most countries, all except the US actually, everyone enjoys sauna together naked and nobody gives it a second thought.
+In most countries everyone enjoys sauna together naked and nobody gives it a second thought.
 People sauna without clothes because it is more comfortable and more hygienic.

 “In the sauna nudity is not the objective; it is simply a necessary condition for bathing properly”